Vietnam.vn - Nền tảng quảng bá Việt Nam

 Autonomous Robots on the Battlefield - Increasing Efficiency and Safety

 In particular, the concept of “swarm intelligence” attracted great interest at Technopolis ERA.
 This technology allows drones to operate in coordinated groups, simulating collective behavior in nature.
-With this approach, each drone can interact with other drones to complete a mission without direct human supervision.
+With this approach, each drone can interact with other drones to complete missions without direct human supervision.
 This provides an important strategic advantage by allowing drones to automatically adapt to changes on the battlefield, while enhancing the ability to collectively attack important targets.

 The use of “swarm intelligence” also allows a single operator to manage a large number of drones operating simultaneously, which not only improves efficiency but also reduces human intervention in the control process.
-During the war in Ukraine, Russia deployed many ground drones, notably the Uran-9 UGV, a combat robot equipped with heavy weapons such as automatic grenade launchers and anti-tank missiles.
+In the war in Ukraine, Russia has deployed many ground drones, notably the Uran-9 UGV, a combat robot equipped with heavy weapons such as automatic grenade launchers and anti-tank missiles.
 These systems are specifically designed for military operations in urban areas, where precision and agility are required.

 While military robotic prototypes have shown great potential, many systems are still in the testing phase and need further refinement before being deployed on a mass scale.
-However, Russian military experts believe that the conflict in Ukraine has provided a valuable opportunity to test new technologies in real-world conditions.
-The results obtained on the battlefield will help Russia further refine and develop autonomous military solutions and better define the requirements needed to put these prototypes into full-scale service.
+However, Russian military experts believe that the conflict in Ukraine has created a valuable opportunity to test new technologies in real-world conditions.
+The results obtained on the battlefield will help Russia further refine and develop autonomous military solutions and better define the requirements needed to put these prototypes into full-fledged service.

 Vision of the Future - Military Robots and Defense Innovation